smyrgeorge/actor4k/README.md

 The BehaviorActor provides utility methods to simplify behavior management:

 - **`become`**: Changes the actor's current behavior to a new function.
-- **`createBehavior`**: A utility function to create a behavior that handles different message types.

 #### Example Implementation

 The BehaviorActor can be used to implement actors that need to change their behavior based on their state or the messages they receive.
 For example, an account actor might switch between normal and echo behaviors:

 ```kotlin
 class AccountBehaviourActor(key: String) : BehaviorActor<Protocol, Protocol.Response>(key) {